Logan (film character)

-Early efforts to transition to film
+Concept, creation, and characterization

+Development

 Marvel Comics writers and chief editors Gerry Conway and Roy Thomas wrote an X-Men screenplay in 1984 when Orion Pictures held an option on the film rights, but development stalled when Orion began facing financial troubles.
 Throughout 1989 and 1990, Stan Lee and Chris Claremont were in discussions with Carolco Pictures for an X-Men film adaptation, with James Cameron as producer and Kathryn Bigelow directing.
 A story treatment was written by Bigelow, with Bob Hoskins being considered for Wolverine and Angela Bassett being considered for the role of Storm.
-The deal fell apart when Stan Lee piqued Cameron's interest on a Spider-Man film.
+The deal fell apart when Stan Lee piqued Cameron's interest in a Spider-Man film.
 Carolco went bankrupt, and the film rights reverted to Marvel.
 In December 1992, Marvel discussed selling the property to Columbia Pictures to no avail.
 Meanwhile, Avi Arad produced the animated X-Men TV series for Fox Kids.
 20th Century Fox was impressed by the success of the TV show, and producer Lauren Shuler Donner purchased the film rights for them in 1994, bringing Andrew Kevin Walker to write the script.

 Walker's draft involved Professor Xavier recruiting Wolverine into the X-Men, which consists of Cyclops, Jean Grey, Iceman, Beast, and Angel.
 The Brotherhood of Mutants, which consisted of Magneto, Sabretooth, Toad, Juggernaut and the Blob, try to conquer New York City, while Henry Peter Gyrich and Bolivar Trask attack the X-Men with three 8 ft tall Sentinels.
 The script focused on the rivalry between Wolverine and Cyclops, as well as the latter's self-doubt as a field leader.
 Part of the backstory invented for Magneto made him the cause of the Chernobyl disaster.
 The script also featured the X-Copter and the Danger Room.
 Walker turned in his second draft in June 1994.
 Laeta Kalogridis, John Logan, James Schamus, and Joss Whedon were brought on for subsequent rewrites.
 One of these scripts kept the idea of Magneto turning Manhattan into a "mutant homeland", while another hinged on a romance between Wolverine and Storm.
 Whedon's draft featured the Danger Room, and concluded with Jean Grey dressed as the Phoenix.
 According to Entertainment Weekly, this screenplay was rejected because of its "quick-witted pop culture-referencing tone", and the finished film contained only two dialogue exchanges that Whedon had contributed.
 Michael Chabon pitched a six-page film treatment to Fox in 1996.
 It focused heavily on character development between Wolverine and Jubilee and included Professor X, Cyclops, Jean Grey, Nightcrawler, Beast, Iceman, and Storm.
 Under Chabon's plan, the villains would not have been introduced until the second film.